m-r-s/hearingaid-prototype/README.md

 ## Some cool features
 * Pre-configured SD-card image (~500 Mb) available for download!
 * Pre-calibrated for most "transparent" acoustic impression
-* Autostart in about 10 seconds
+* Autostart on boot
 * Several hours of autonomy
-* Controllable via Bluetooth remote
+* Remote control via Bluetooth game pad
-* Connect via wifi to the hearing aid prototype
+* Connect via WiFi to the hearing aid prototype
-* Simulate impaired hearing
+* Simulate impaired hearing with threshold simulating noise
+* Fit it to your hearing thresholds
-* Fit it to a specific hearing profile using openMHA's graphical fitting interface
+* Fit it to arbitrary hearing profiles using openMHA's graphical fitting interface
 * Extend openMHA with own algorithms
 * Combine it with any jack-based software (play, process, or record)